Keurig Dr Pepper (KDP)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Keurig Dr Pepper has shown impressive cash profitability, driven by its attractive business model that gives it the option to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 8.8% over the last two years, better than the broader consumer staples sector.
+Keurig Dr Pepper has shown robust cash profitability, driven by its attractive business model that enables it to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 9.9% over the last two years, quite impressive for a consumer staples business.

 Keurig Dr Pepper Trailing 12-Month Free Cash Flow Margin